1965 Cuadrangular de Campeones Provincianos

 The Cuadrangular de Campeones Provincianos, was an exhibition football competition hosted in Lima, Peru in 1965.
-It was an friendly Peruvian football cup created and then organized by the by Orlando Balarezo, president of the Atlético Grau.
+It was a friendly Peruvian football cup created and then organized by the by Orlando Balarezo, president of the Atlético Grau.

 With football activity practically paralyzed among the Lima teams because the Peru national football team was playing in the 1966 FIFA World Cup qualification, four provincial teams agreed under the auspices of Orlando Balarezo, president of Atlético Grau, to organize a football tournament in Lima between the provincial champions.

 The whole tournament was played in: